LSSTDESC/firecrown/.github/pull_request_template.md

 ## Type of change

-Please delete options that are not relevant.
+Please delete the bullet items below that do not apply to this pull request.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+* Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+* New feature (non-breaking change which adds functionality)
+* Refactoring
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+* Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+* This change requires a documentation update

 ## Checklist: